Nozbe/WatermelonDB/docs/Advanced/AdvancedFields.md

 })
 ```

 As the second argument, pass a **sanitizer function**.
-This is a function that receives whatever `JSON.parse()` returns for the raw value, and ought to return whatever type you expect in your app.
-In other words, it turns raw, dirty, untrusted data (that might be missing, invalid format, or broken by a bug in previous version of the app) into trusted format.
+This is a function that receives whatever `JSON.parse()` returns for the serialized JSON, and returns whatever type you expect in your app.
+In other words, it turns raw, dirty, untrusted data (that might be missing, or malformed by a bug in previous version of the app) into trusted format.

-The sanitizer might also receive `null` if the column is nullable and has no value, or `undefined` if the field doesn't contain valid JSON.
+The sanitizer might also receive `null` if the column is nullable, or `undefined` if the field doesn't contain valid JSON.

 For example, if you need the field to be an array of strings, you can ensure it like so: